abbeyGirvan/dgl123-project/README.md

 The outcome should be a working interface, in the sense that it's rendered via PHP in a web browser.
 You can expect to dummy up an interaction to show the screens as if a user were logged in, for example, by supplying mock data that will later come from a database.

+### Assignment 9 -- November 28

+*see README-assignment9.md for details regarding this assignment*

 ### November 1st lab

 Flowcharting logic for dynamic pages.
 For flowchart images see MS word document included in documentation folder, file name Lab9a.